toshi0607/Go-FAQ-Japanese-Edition/original.md

 can actually execute at once; arbitrarily more may be blocked in system calls.

-Go's goroutine scheduler is not as good as it needs to be, although it has improved over time.
+Go’s goroutine scheduler does well at balancing goroutines and threads, and can even preempt execution of a goroutine to make sure others on the same thread are not starved.
-In the future, it may better optimize its use of OS threads.
+However, it is not perfect.
-For now, if there are performance issues, setting `GOMAXPROCS` on a per-application basis may help.
+If you see performance issues, setting `GOMAXPROCS` on a per-application basis may help.

 ### Why is there no goroutine ID?